 Although an unembellished home-made croissant is a truly wonderful thing to eat, savoury variations excite me hugely!
 Continue reading “Easy ham, cheese & mustard croissant whirls”

 This is my take on cauliflower bhajis: they are great served with cold drinks or just placed on the table with a cool minty dip for people to just tuck into.
+I made these during the semi-final of Britain’s Best Home Cook, and while they needed more heat, they went down very well.
 Continue reading “Simple spiced cauliflower fritters”